Commodity Credit Corporation, USDA.

 Payment pounds means the pounds of tobacco for which a person is eligible to be paid under this subpart.

 Producer means a person or entity actively engaged in planting, growing, harvesting, and/or marketing of tobacco, or who shares in the risk of producing the crop.

-Share in the risk of production means having a direct financial stake in the success of the crop through a direct share in the actual proceeds from the actual marketing of the crop which share is conditional upon the success of that marketing.
+Share in the risk of production means having a direct financial stake in the success of the crop through a direct share in the actual proceeds from the actual marketing of the crop which share is conditional upon the success of Start Printed Page 18835that marketing.
 Farm owners who cash-lease their farmland to a tobacco producer for the right to grow tobacco on that land and receive payment for such right regardless of whether or not a tobacco crop is marketed are not considered to share in the risk of production.
 Farm laborers who provide service in exchange for a wage and whose payment is not subject to the marketing or the tobacco crop are not considered to shared in the risk of production.

 TOPP means the Tobacco Payment Program.

 (a) To apply for TOPP funds, persons must submit an application to the county FSA office by the date established by the Deputy Administrator.
 Late applications may be accepted if approved by the Deputy Administrator, if the lateness was the result of documented hardship.

 (b) Data furnished by the applicant will be used to determine eligibility for program benefits.
 Furnishing the data is voluntary; however, without it program benefits will not be provided.

 (a) Payment will only be made subject to the availability of funds and only for eligible tobacco and for eligible persons who meet all conditions of eligibility for whom monies are provided by the terms of this section.